-Similar risk reduction might also be achieved for an event owner with the appointment of agents to recruit sponsorship, advertising, ticket and hospitality revenue.
-For larger events this can involve the agreement of guaranteed payments whereby the agent will pay a fixed amount to the event and try to acquire sufficient sponsorship deals that realize more than that amount in order to make a business profit for themselves.
-Clearly the recruitment of agents in these cases needs to be done early in the planning process but if arranged prior to the decision for the event to go ahead then the event will be that much more feasible.
-Octagon are one such organization and they are involved in raising commercial revenue for a number of event organizations including Cricket Australia, the European Rugby Cup, International Badminton Federation, The English and Scottish Premier Leagues, USA Track and Field, and the US Youth Soccer Association.
-Octagon has worked with the latter organization since 1994 and has helped build a new brand in a very competitive field.
-Between 1998 and 2003 they were able to increase sponsorship revenue 10-fold and bring in 11 partners.
-Following an asset audit that revealed there were over 3 million registered youth players they created two key tournaments, the Tide America Cup and the Uniroyal TopSoccer Programme.
-The key asset was their capacity to reach what the organization refers to as the 'Soccer Mom' and the involvement of a domestic product like Tide shows how the agency was able to attract an appropriate sponsor (Octagon, 2003).
+arranged prior to the decision for the event to go ahead, then the event will be that much more feasible.
+Octagon is one such organization and has been involved in raising commercial revenue for a number of event organizations including Cricket Australia, the European Rugby Cup, International Badminton Federation, The English and Scottish Premier Leagues and USA Track and Field.
+The company was recently appointed by the Italian Olympic Committee (CONI) to represent their worldwide marketing and sponsorship sales interests of the Italian teams going to the 2009 Mediterranean Games, the 2010 Winter Olympics in Vancouver and the selling of packages associated with the Beijing 2008 Olympic Games.
+Octagon has worked with the US Youth Soccer Association since 1994 and has helped build their brand in a very competitive field.
+Between 1998 and 2003, they were able to increase sponsorship revenue 10-fold and bring in 11 partners.
+Following an asset audit that revealed there were over 3 million registered youth players, they created two key tournaments, the Tide America Cup and the Uniroyal TopSoccer Programme.
+The key asset was their capacity to reach what the organization refers to as the 'Soccer Mom' and the involvement of a domestic product like Tide shows how the agency was able to attract an appropriate sponsor (Octagon, 2003, 2008).

 'Supply-in-kind' arrangements can also alleviate financial risk in the same way but on the expenditure side of the budget.
 The supply of essential as opposed to non-essential equipment, goods or services means that much less expenditure is incurred therefore reducing financial risk.
+In these circumstances, a supplier might also be converted into a sponsor and the arrangment made sponsorship-in-kind.
+The local football event featured in the photograph at the beginning of this chapter shows some of the children that took part wearing their sponsored team shirts.
+The event was organized by students and was staged in a 5 a'side arena for 20 schools teams.
+The budget was tight but, to enable each team to be correctly kitted out, they approached a local hire car firm to supply different coloured shirts.
+In return, the firm was able to get media coverage that showed off their logo on the fronts of the shirts.
+This was a simple arrangement and typical of local events of this kind but was essential for the event to achieve for it to go according to plan.
 Similarly, media partners can supply some or all of the events promotional needs.
-Clearly the risk is not reduced in such circumstances if the budget is still fully spent on further promotion.
+Clearly, the risk is not reduced in such circumstances if the budget is still fully spent on further promotion.
 The decision here is whether the risk can be covered elsewhere and the event gain through the added promotional value through increased sales or the achievement of other objectives.